arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Friday 02/23/2018 17:31 (UTC)`.
+The last change was detected on `Monday 02/26/2018 07:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code